It’s a new season. Time for a fresh start!

 Slowly but surely, the positive attention and people around him helped him see more positive things coming his way.
 Gradually he got excited about networking and customer service.
 With all the studying he was doing, he discovered his strength in training and ended his search with a job better than he originally dreamed of – customer service management and training!

-The change in Sean’s demeanor, language and outlook on life were completely changed.
+The change in Sean’s demeanor, language and outlook on life were complete.
 I’m happy to report that his dad came around at the end, too.
 Father and son spent the next 18 months of his father’s life on good terms and Sean was at peace when his father passed away.

 Coaching Is Affordable